-Assuming your machine touts the capabilities, intuitive software allows you to emulate your desired OS within another, allowing you to run two operating systems alongside one another on a single machine.
-For instance, you could run Apple’s Mac OS X on a Windows computer using a virtual machine.
-Below we’ve compiled our picks for the best virtual machine applications available for Windows, Mac, and Linux.
+Assuming your machine touts the capabilities, intuitive software allows you to emulate your desired OS within a different OS, allowing you to run two operating systems alongside one another on a single machine.
+For instance, you could run the latest version of Apple’s MacOS Mojave on a Windows computer using a virtual machine.
+Below we’ve compiled our picks for the best virtual machine applications available for Windows, MacOS, and Linux.

 The software functions nearly identically regardless of the host platform, and even offers 3D virtualization, multi-screen resolutions, and laudable hardware support, among other features.
 It’s not the quickest or most industrious when compared to similar offerings, but then again, you often get what you pay for.

-The Workstation package is ideal for professional users who desire a powerhouse virtual machine capable of simultaneously running applications on multiple guest operating systems.
+The Workstation Pro package is ideal for professional users who desire a powerhouse virtual machine capable of simultaneously running applications on multiple guest operating systems.
 VMware’s Fusion, meanwhile, is a simpler application designed for home users who want to run Windows on their Mac machine.
 VMware Workstation Player, known until recently as VMware Player, is free for personal use, and caters to those looking to run virtual machines on their Windows or Linux systems.

-None of the options are particularly simple to use, but the installation is quick, integration between operating systems is seamless, and the guest software runs at near native speeds.
+None of the options are particularly simple to use, but the installation is quick, integration between operating systems is seamless, and the guest software runs at near-native speeds.
 Best of all, they remain the most stable and reliable options out there.

-When it comes to delivering the Windows experience to Mac users, Parallels Desktop 11 is, well, unparalleled.
-The latest incarnation of the software is compatible with OS X El Capitan, allowing you to emulate Windows XP, 7, 8, and 10 as a guest operating system.
-It allows you to conveniently run Mac and Windows applications side-by-side without rebooting, while additionally providing tools for quickly moving files between operating systems, launching programs directly from your Mac dock, and accessing cloud storage.
+When it comes to delivering the Windows experience to Mac users, Parallels Desktop 14 is, well, unparalleled.
+The latest incarnation of the software is compatible with the most recent version of MacOS, allowing you to emulate Windows XP, 7, 8, and 10 as a guest operating system.
+You can also conveniently run Mac and Windows applications side by side without rebooting, while also providing tools for quickly moving files between operating systems, launching programs directly from your Mac dock, and accessing cloud storage.

 Apple’s Boot Camp isn’t a virtual machine in any sense of the word, but it’s worth a mention given users researching virtual machines are often curious about it.
-The software, which is included on all Macs, allows users to dual boot both OS X and Windows.
+The software, which is included on all Macs, allows users to dual boot both MacOS and Windows.
 Instead of emulating an operating system, Boot Camp helps you set up a partition on the hard drive so you can install the Windows operating system of your choice.
 Since it’s running directly off the hard drive, running Windows via Boot Camp leads to a far better experience than any virtual machine offers.